How I increase customer engagement by 120%

 Closed User Group (CUG)

-After implementing all the observations from CUG testing before going live I have complete UAT testing as well to make sure the released verison should be as perfect as I can give.
-After getting all observation from UAT i have conducted multiple session and workshops with developer team to explain each and every component to them how it should visually look and working with Figma designs.
+After implementing all the observations from CUG testing before going live I have complete UAT testing as well to make sure the released version should be as perfect as I can give.
+After getting all observation from UAT I have conducted multiple session and workshops with developer team to explain each and every component to them how it should visually look and working with Figma designs.

 User Acceptance Testing (UAT)